 We lived in the southeast part of Turkey, in a town called Elazig for 8 years during my childhood.
 It is an amazing part of the world, next door to the fascinating Mount Ararat (the highest mountain in Turkey, where Noah’s Ark is believed to have landed and a cradle of early civilization dating back to the early bronze age.
 I remember the locals being very warm and friendly; happy to share their food and open their doors to new comers.
 This recipe is from Southeast part of Turkey (and there are many regional variations), one of the local specialties Mum learned from the locals and passed to us.
-I hope you enjoy it and make it there one day!
+I hope you enjoy it and make it there one day.

 1 medium onion, finely chopped

-15ml/1 tablespoon olive oil
+30ml/2 tablespoons olive oil

-10 ml / 2 teaspoon ground cumin
+15 ml / 1 tablespoon ground cumin

 Small lettuce leaves to serve

-Place the red lentils in a saucepan and add the hot water.
+Place the rinsed red lentils in a saucepan and add the hot water.
 Bring it to boil, half covered.
-Then lower the heat and let the lentils simmer for about 10 minutes.
-Turn the heat off.
-Add the bulgur, its hot water, red pepper paste, olive oil, salt and cumin, mix well.
-Let the mixture sit and absorb the water for about 15 minutes until all the moisture is absorbed, then turn the heat off.
+Then lower the heat and let the lentils simmer for about 15 minutes.
+Stir occasionally so that the lentils won’t stick to the bottom of the pan.
+Cook until all the moisture is absorbed, then turn the heat off.

-Take about a walnut size of the mixture into your hands and with wet hands, shape it as patties.
-Place them on a wide serving tray with lettuce leaves by the side to wrap.
+Take about a walnut size of the mixture into your hands and with wet hands, shape it as finger patties.
+Place them on a wide serving plate, over lettuce leaves.